-10 Top-Rated Day Trips from Beijing
+12 Top-Rated Day Trips from Beijing

-1 Badaling Pass and the Great Wall of China
+1 Badaling Pass and the Great Wall of China at Mutianyu

-2 Editor's Pick The Summer Palace
+2 The Summer Palace

 3 Fragrant Hills Park

-Highlights include Spectacle Lake, consisting of two lakes connected by a quaint footbridge which, from a distance, gives it the appearance of a pair of spectacles, and the Temple of Light (Zhao Miao), one of numerous temples in the park, built in 1780 for the Panchen Lama in Tibetan style and notable for its archway bearing inscriptions in Manchurian and Tibetan.
+Highlights include Spectacle Lake, consisting of two lakes connected by a quaint footbridge, which, from a distance, gives it the appearance of a pair of spectacles.
+Another highlight is the Temple of Light (Zhao Miao), one of numerous temples in the park, built in 1780 for the Panchen Lama in Tibetan style and notable for its archway bearing inscriptions in Manchurian and Tibetan.
 Also worth visiting is the small, tile-covered Liuli Ta Pagoda, each of its seven stories housing numerous little bronze bells that chime pleasantly when the wind blows.
 For those with the energy, a path known locally as Gujianchou - literally translated as "Even the Devil is Afraid" - leads to the peak and is worth the climb for its great views over the park and its surroundings.

 4 The Ming Tombs

 Just 50 kilometers north of Beijing are the splendid Ming Tombs (Míng Shísān Líng), also known as the Thirteen Tombs of the Ming Dynasty.
 This huge site in a picturesque valley of the Tianshoushan Hills measures some 40 square kilometers and is the monumental graveyard of the Ming Dynasty, containing the tombs of 13 of the dynasty's 16 emperors, together with their empresses and concubines.
 Specially chosen for its sheltered location - not just from wind but against evil spirits from the north - the site was in use between 1409 and 1644 and is notable for the sacrificial halls and pavilions adjacent to each burial mound, some now open to the public.
 Also of note is the splendid Dingling tomb erected for Emperor Wanli and his two wives in 1590 and including an underground palace made entirely of white marble.

 Address: Changchi Rd, Changping, Beijing

-5 The Tanzhe Temple
+10 The Tanzhe Temple